rexali/data-science/_posts/2019-08-15-The-Battle-of-Neighbourhood-Project.markdown

 ## 1.0 Introduction

 ### 1.1 Statement of the Problem
-Mujaware Services LLC wants to open (restaurant) business but doesn't know which one of these two neighbourhoods - the Manhattan and the Downtown in the New York City and Toronto City respectively - is better to open or cite a branch of the company or business.
+Mujaware Services LLC wants to open (restaurant) business but doesn't know which one of these two neighbourhoods, the Manhattan and the Downtown in the New York City and the Toronto City respectively, is better to open or cite a company or business.
 Hence the problem is
-how to determine the right neighbourhood for Mujaware Services LLC to open or start up a (restaurant) business.
+how to determine the right neighbourhood for Mujaware Services LLC to open a (restaurant) business.

 ### 1.2 Research Question and Hypothesis
 To solve the above-mentioned problems, the right research questions should be:
-* are there relevant data on these two neighbourhoods of concern - the Manhattan and Down Town Neighbourhoods in the Toronto and New York Cities respectively with sufficient characteristics?
+* are there relevant data on these two neighbourhoods of concern - the Manhattan and the Downtown Neighbourhoods in the Toronto and the New York Cities respectively with sufficient characteristics?
 * What features (variables) or characteristics that can influence or affect a choice of neighbourhood?
-* Does the available data have enough characteristics or features e.g proximity to market, population, labour force, water, transport facilities, raw material, climate, site etc that are  factors to be considered in citing a business?
+* Does the available data have enough characteristics or features e.g proximity to market, population, labour force, water, transport facilities, raw material, climate, site and others that are  factors to be considered in citing a business?
 * is the Downtown neighbourhood of the Toronto City better than the Manhattan neighbourhoods of the New York City in citing a business or vice versa?
-* finally, which neighbourhoods is best to be recommended to the company's stakeholders?
+* finally, which neighbourhoods is the best to be recommended to the company's stakeholders?

-Hence, based on observation and the available data before analysis, the hypothesis or assumption is that the Manhanttan neighbourhood of the New York City is better to be recommended to the audience than the Downtown neighbourhood of the Toronto City.

 ### 1.3 Aim (Goal)
 The goal is to recommend the best neighbourhood between the two given neighbourhoods to the company stakeholders and other interested audience at large.

 ### 1.4 Objectives
 The stepping stones towards achieving the earlier mentioned goal are:
-* one, to collect the relevant data that best represents both neighbourhoods and highly likely to provide solutions to the problem.
+* one, to collect the relevant data that best represent both neighbourhoods and highly likely to provide solutions to the problem.
 * two, to explore and analyse the promising dataset.
-* finally, to come up with solution to the earlier problem and communicate the findings and make recommendations using to the relevant audience or the company using story-teling.
+* finally, to come up with solution to the earlier problem and communicate the findings and make recommendations to the relevant audience or the company using story-telling.

 ### 1.5 Audience (Stakeholders)
-The right audience for this work is the Mujaware Services LLC's management and other people who may want to cite or startup a business in the neighbourhooods earlier-mentioned.
+The right audience for this work is the Mujaware Services LLC's management and other people who may want to cite or start up a business in the neighbourhooods earlier-mentioned.

 ### 1.6 Significance (Justifications) of the Study
 The project or solution is important to the stakeholders and other audiences  because it provides the best  neighbourhood to be considered in citing a business in the city.